 STEP ONE: The grievance will be presented verbally or by e-mail to the employee's immediate supervisor by the grievant and/or the Union steward.
-The grievant and/or steward will acknowledge the filing of the grievance by signing a receipt indicating the date and title of the grievance.
 The supervisor will then arrange for a discussion with the employee and/or the steward to be held within five (5) days after receiving the verbal grievance.
-The supervisor will submit a written or verbal answer to the grievant and/or steward within three (3) days after the arranged discussion.
+The supervisor will submit a written answer to the grievant and/or steward within three (3) days after the arranged discussion.

 STEP TWO: If the grievance is not resolved at Step One, then within seven (7) days of the receipt of the Step One answer, the grievant and/or the steward will present the grievance in writing at Step Two, which shall be with the Department Manager or designee.
-At this stage, the steward or the employee shall complete a Statement of Grievance form which shall state the nature of the grievance including a brief statement of facts, the provision(s) of the Agreement alleged to have been violated or the rules or regulations alleged to have been discriminatorily applied and the adjustment sought.
+At this stage, the steward or the employee state the nature of the grievance including a brief statement of facts, the provision(s) of the Agreement alleged to have been violated or the rules or regulations alleged to have been discriminatorily applied and the adjustment sought.
 Within five (5) days of receipt of the Step Two grievance, the Manager or designee will hold a meeting with the Union's grievance committee consisting of no more than three (3) people.
 It is understood that should the grievant attend this meeting, the grievant will not be counted as one of the three (3) people on the Union's grievance committee.
 A representative from Labor and Employee Relations will also participate in the meeting and, at the Manager's discretion, one other individual may also participate.
-If the grievance is not resolved at this meeting, then within seven (7) days of the meeting, the Manager or designee shall forward an answer to the grievance to the grievant, with a copy to the Union.
+If the grievance is not resolved at this meeting, the meeting, the Manager or designee shall forward an answer to the grievance to the grievant, with a copy to the Union.